 A real-world example

-Inside the Nordic Semiconductor nRF52 family of chips, functional blocks like regulators, oscillators and digital logic are started and stopped in the background as needed.
+Inside the Nordic Semiconductor nRF52 and nRF53 family of chips, functional blocks like regulators, oscillators and digital logic are started and stopped in the background as needed.
 Power consumption changes constantly so there is no ‘static’ figure to measure.

 When using the TWI master, the power consumption may go from single digit µA’s in between data transmission to a few hundred µA’s when data is transmitted.
 If the master must wait for data to be ready from the external unit, power consumption will go to a different level, and parts of the TWI will shut down while it's idle.